 As a whole the carriages are clean and they’re usually on time.
 Not to Japanese or Swiss ultra-efficient standards or anything, but never more than a few minutes deviation from the stated time (again, this is purely based on my personal experience here in Edinburgh).

-Scotrail gets top marks from me for their website which is absolutely enormous and seems to offer more and more information the deeper you delve.
-It’s a great resource for rail travel in Scotland and a website that you should definitely bookmark if you’re a new visitor to the country.
+ScotRail gets top marks for its website which seems to offer more and more information the deeper you delve into it.
+It’s a great resource for rail travel in Scotland and it’s a website that you should definitely bookmark if you’re a new visitor to this country.

 Traffic Scotland: Where would the humble commuter be without Traffic Scotland?
 Probably gnawing their steering wheels in frustration at being stuck in yet more roadworks I’m guessing, or seething at the fact the fast lane has been closed for repairs AGAIN.